hero background image

 Occupancy prediction

 Real estate agencies can implement predictive models to analyze data on property usage and forecast occupancy rates.
-This helps property managers adjust rental rates to maximize profits, as well as optimizing heating and ventilation to reduce energy costs and ensure a comfortable tenant experience.
+This helps property managers:

 Real estate appraisal

 Using machine learning techniques for pattern recognition allows real estate companies to predict how a property’s features, location, surrounding infrastructure, and other metrics can impact its value.
-This helps realtors set a suitable price to maximize both the chances of sale and profit.
+This helps realtors:

 Tenant risk assessment

-Realtors can use ML-powered software to analyze potential tenants’ credit histories, tax returns, eviction records, and other data and determine their ability to make regular rent payments.
-This enables agencies to make informed decisions on whether to approve or reject rental applications.
+ML-powered software can analyze potential tenants’ credit histories, tax returns, eviction records, and other data and determine their ability to make regular rent payments, enabling agencies to:

 Property search personalization